hamzeen/learn-js/react/README.md

  * SSL: prevent MITM attacks.
  * ESB: service brokering & Orchestration
  * Microservices: variant of SOA strucutural style. arranges an application asa a loosely coupled services.
+ * OOP: Abstraction, Inheritance, Encapsulation, Ploymorphism
+ * For in ... (enumaerates keys)... | For of ... (values)